NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 differences are within .001 or .5%; big differences are greater than those limits).

-For the purposes of dicussion, the buildings will be called:
+For the purposes of discussion, the buildings will be called:

 * Multistory 1 – the original 9 zone building (with multipliers and groups) ref: Figure `fig:original-multistory-idf`_;
 * Multistory 2 – the building shown in Figure `fig:multistory-with-cloned-middle-zones`_.